-When weighing up your move into the Australian market, think about the pros and cons of incorporating a company and the type of German company structure that might suit you.
+When weighing up your move into the Australian market, think about the pros and cons of incorporating a company and the type of company structure that might suit you.
 Once you’re set on a business vehicle, apply for an ABN (Australian Business Number), TFN (Tax File Number), GST (goods and services tax) and PAYG (pay as you go tax—if you have employees).

 You’ll also need to determine whether your product will need an import declaration, and trademark registration if you decide to set up your own Australian domain.
 Finally, find a fulfilment center and carriers that provide coverage in Australia in the regions that you’re targeting.

 Market Finder contains a breakdown of the World Bank’s Doing Business Index, where you can get a heads-up about the ease of doing business in Australia.
 It ranks on a scale of 1 - 190 how easy it is for a business to set up and run a local firm in each of the world economies.
 Ten topics are assessed to gain the score.
 These include the ease of getting electricity, the ease of getting credit, and the potential for cross-border trade.

 When trading in a new market, it’s good to know the administrative, regulatory, and logistical challenges that may lie ahead.
 Navigating legal requirements and working out logistics is made a lot easier with Market Finder - find further support and tools including in-depth guides and insights.

 Ingram Micro Commerce & Lifecycle Services provides logistics solutions to help businesses connect supply and demand.

 The materials provided on the site are for informational purposes only.
 For financial, tax, or legal advice, consult a specialist.